biswajitbiswal-in/Amazon-clone/README.md

-#Amazon Clone
+🛒 Amazon Clone

-A simple clone of the Amazon homepage created using HTML and CSS.
-This project is built for learning and practice, focusing on understanding webpage layout, styling, and responsive design basics.
+   A simple clone of the Amazon homepage built using HTML and CSS.
+This project is created for learning and practice, helping to understand webpage structure, layout design, styling, and responsive UI basics.

-#🚀 Features
+🚀 Features

    Navigation Bar

    Hero Section

    Product Sections

    Footer

-#🛠 Technologies Used
+🛠 Technologies Used

-HTML
+   HTML5

-CSS
+   CSS3

-#🎯 Purpose
+🎯 Purpose

-This project helps in practicing front-end development concepts such as layout design, positioning, and styling.
+    To practice front-end development concepts such as page layout, positioning, styling, and responsive design.

-#👤 Author
+👤 Author

     Biswajit Biswal